scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 -----------------------------------------------------------------------------------------

 ### 07. 28.
 2024
+@1540 Checked on tagging within posts - seems to be working fine.
+		upload, backEnd filtering, getting posts with said tag...

 @1455 Added DatePicker to <Map>, however I need to add some checks for the date
 ****To Do:
 	- just limit on input number based on days within month